OlivierLDff/QtGeneratorCMake/Readme.md

 - **NAME**: Name of the file (should include `.qrc` extension, or whatever extension you want)
 - **GLOB_EXPRESSION**: Expression to filter which files are going to be embedded in the `qrc`.
 - **RECURSE**: Also traverse subdirectory when generating `qrc` file.
+- **ALWAYS_OVERWRITE**: By default qrc file is generated only if it doesn't exist.
+With this option, if force to rewrite qrc if it has changed.
 - **VERBOSE**: Dump useful information for developer.

 ## 🔨 Generate Qmldir